UMassCDS/slurmcollie/docs/Modeling approach.md

 	Source: \*.RDS in dataframes/
 	Result: result.RDS in dataframes/

 5. **fit_model**.
-Read training data from RDS (if not already cached), select training points, pull out holdout set, run RF model, return CCR, confusion matrix, var importance, and save fit.
+Read training data from RDS (if not already cached), select training points, pull out holdout sets (validation for RF, test/validation for boosting), run RF model, return CCR, confusion matrix, var importance, and save fit.
 This should be able to cycle quickly, allowing automated variable selection if we want.
 Option *reclass* to reclass dependent variable.
+This will be set up to easily support multi-stage modeling.

 6. **predict_fit**.
 For models we like, go back to raster stack, reading only variables used in model, predict, and write raster model prediction.